 1.5) Seems pretty tear resistant… But I’m not sure how long that would hold up when hit with really bad weather conditions.

 2) It’s really difficult to get it back in the tiny bag.
-I ended up just using a bit bigger bag to stuff it in, but I’ve seen videos of people actually getting it back in so your mileage may vary.
+I ended up just using a bigger bag to stuff it in, but I’ve seen videos of people actually fitting it in, so your mileage may vary.

-Overall: it’s lightweight, compact, affordable, and an essential piece for any survival checklist.
+Overall: it’s lightweight, compact, affordable, and a useful piece for any survival checklist.

 Try to find it not on Amazon if possible.
 Other websites have them as well.